 As soon as the alarm chain is pulled, the RPF personnel reach the coach within no time at all.
 This makes many wonder – how?
 Well, the train coaches are fitted with emergency flashers, situated on the side walls of the coaches.
 The flashers from the coach (in which the chain was pulled) are activated as soon as the emergency chain is pulled.
 A light also starts blinking and buzzing within the locomotive pilot’s controls until the Guard, Assistant Driver and RPF personnel reach the location of the chain pulling and are able to manually reset the chain.
 Once the chain is reset, the air pressure gradually comes back to normal and the train is ready to depart.

 NOTE: While the emergency flashers can give away the coach where the chain pulling occurred, it cannot tell who pulled the chain.
-The RPF question around the passengers to know about the identity of chain puller.
+The RPF personnel can be seen questioning the passengers to know about the identity of chain puller.

 What is the punishment for chain pulling?